Welcome to the Premier Website for Professional Business Analysis

 1. Expenses for Cost of goods sold (COGS)

 Cost of Goods Sold (COGS or CGS) is the total cost of acquiring raw materials and turning them into finished products.
-COGS usually does not include expenses which apply to the whole enterprise, or to selling and administrative costs.
+COGS usually does not include expenses that apply to the whole enterprise, or to selling and administrative costs.
 For firms outside the financial industries, COGS also excludes interest expenses and losses due to extraordinary items.

 • COGS for manufacturing firms usually has three parts: direct labor, direct materials, and manufacturing overhead.